DavideFiacco/Ultra-fast_Neural_Network_Inference_on_FPGA/README.md

 This repo contains a single Python driver, CNN_hlsmaker.py, that supports two workflows:

 1) Evaluation mode (--eval)
-Rebuild the Student QKeras model, load trained weights from a TensorFlow SavedModel, load notebook-style train/test datasets (.npy), fit the same MinMaxScaler used in training, and produce the 10 GeV trigger turn-on (efficiency) curve.
+Rebuild the Student QKeras model, load trained weights from a TensorFlow SavedModel, load train/test datasets (.npy), fit the same MinMaxScaler used in training, and produce the 10 GeV trigger turn-on (efficiency) curve.

 2) HLS/VHDL generation (no --eval)
 Rebuild the Student model for inference, convert it with hls4ml, and generate an HLS/VHDL project targeting an AMD/Xilinx FPGA (Vivado/Vitis HLS).
 Prints latency + resource estimates and writes reports/HDL.